-So as these much-anticipated discos were full of snogging teenagers in the shadows as soon as Glenn Madeiros hit the decks, I had never joined them.
-In fact I dreaded that time of the evening with a passion I now reserve for trying on clothes in a fitting room with all surround mirrors.
-But much like the removal of an errant third nipple I knew that I had to get this thing over and done with in order to keep up with the pack.
-I welcomed as well as hyperventilated at this opportunity to get myself up to snogging speed.
-I found myself shaking violently and trying not to vomit as I frantically tried to ascertain how to actually and technically snog from the more sophisticated girls that were hanging out by the sinks.
+So as these much-anticipated discos were full of snogging teenagers in the shadows as soon as Glenn Madeiros hit the decks, I had never actually joined them.
+In fact I dreaded that time of the evening with a passion I now reserve for trying on clothes in a fitting room with all surround mirrors…..However I welcomed as well as hyperventilated at this opportunity to get myself up to snogging speed.
+I found myself shaking violently and trying not to vomit as I frantically tried to ascertain how to actually and technically snog from the more sophisticated girls that were hanging out in the toilets…….
 My whole life seemed to be hanging on this next half an hour and my ability to join the pubescent and downy haired ranks of snogger and snogged.
 After about half an hour of hiding and with a rough idea somewhat established (the plan was to avoid tongues at all costs, god knows it was complicated enough ).
 I knew I must get this rite of passage over with and walked out of the toilets and towards my tubby kissing Kismet.
 He must have taken the lead and in a discreet, dark corner, surrounded by like-minded teenagers and to the dulcet tones of Curiosity Killed the Cat, I had my first actual real life snog.

 History is kind to me here and I can remember no more of the incident but he never spoke to me again so perhaps the no tongues policy was a rookie mistake or perhaps I was just rubbish, either way the deed was done and I was most glad of it.
 It was not the panacea that I had hoped for and there was to be no rush of young suitors for me.
-Instead I began my new and lengthy phase of falling in love from afar (becoming completely obsessed with) , involving lots of psycho staring and constantly listening to “Hello”by Lionel Ritchie.
 My inability to speak to the opposite sex stayed with me too, rendering me a complete weirdo in any social situation that featured a teenage boy that I even vaguely liked.
 It was Vodka and Orange juice that finally saved me…….nobody puts baby in a corner…………in my psycho dreams.